danmaclean/finding-causative-mutations/02-preprocessing.md

 > 1. Find a trimming strategy to get rid of contamination you observed in section `2.1`?
 > 2. Which trimming strategy improves the low quality reads
 > 3. Did it make any difference?
 > 4. How could you filter on size?
-IF you needed to pass only good quality, full length sequences to the next step?
+If you needed to pass only good quality, full length sequences to the next step?

 ## TO DO {.todo}
-Make reads: 3 sets of non paired, from A.thal, one set poor at 3` , another with weird kmer at the beginning.
 Set filename and url for VMs